FoxTrot by Bill Amend for September 24, 2017

 13. Tor johnson

-William Bednar Premium Member about 7 years ago
+William Bednar Premium Member over 7 years ago

 I must be really old school.
 I use my brain!